clayne/SSEModdingGuide/README.md

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/SKSE%204.png)

 10. Click **Run**.
-You will be running SSE through SKSE.
+You will be running SSE through _SKSE_.
 11. On the game's title screen, press the (~) key.
 You will be opening the game's console.
 12. Type **SKSE version** into the console.
-If you get a message similar to the image below, SKSE is installed.
+If you get a message similar to the image below, _SKSE_ is installed.
 If not, make sure all of the files have been properly extracted to the SSE directory.

     ![alt text](https://github.com/CDimang/SSE-Images/blob/main/SKSE%205.png)